sami-hatna66/little-man-computer-python/README.md

 # Little Man Computer

-A compiler/editor for the Little Man Computer instruction set.
+An interpreter/editor for the Little Man Computer instruction set.

 main.py can be used as a standalone compiler or the Qt frontend can be used for a more interactive experience.